Spring 2018 term enrollment is now open!

 - Convenient downtown location

 This class focuses on the most commonly encountered situations in the medical field at a beginner’s basic level.
 These include the family clinic, the emergency room, family planning, hospital admissions, asking and answering questions about symptoms, and handling typical basic documentation procedures.
 These situations are presented and practiced in a systematic and entertaining fashion with dialogues, interviews, and social chats.
 Vocabulary and grammar relative to these common situations are presented and practiced throughout the program.
 Each lesson ends with a bilingual practice interview which integrates all learned vocabulary and grammar on that day.
+Enroll now!

-Fall term enrollment is now open!
+Spring 2018 term enrollment is now open!